Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Aegean Airlines Business Class Review: Legroom in the first row

 First things first: Aegean offers only intra-European flights, so you should be prepared for the corresponding standards.
-That being said, do not expect private pods or excessive levels of luxury.
+That said, do not expect private pods or excessive luxury.
 Sure, there is some luxury but nothing to compare with the Business Class standards of long-haul flights.
-Also, remember that even the longest intra-European flights won’t usually exceed 4 hours of flight time; they often last just 2-3 hours.
+Also, remember that even the longest intra-European flights usually don’t exceed 4 hours; they often last just 2-3 hours.

-So, as you probably know, the Business Class seats are usually located in the front part of the airplane.
-The Aegean Airlines flies the Airbus 320 and the 321, and usually, the Business Class occupies the first three or four rows.
+So, as you probably know, Business Class seats are usually located at the front of the airplane.
+Aegean Airlines flies the Airbus 320 and the 321, and usually, the Business Class occupies the first three or four rows.
 Therefore, the Business Class seats of Aegean seem identical to the Economy Class ones, but there are actually two main differences.

 Aegean Airlines Business Class Review New York Times and Sparkling Wine